 How To Get Good Bowling Balance

 In the stance position, lean forward about 10-15 degrees upper-body tilt, allow your backside to push outward slightly, and flex your knees.
 Your shoulders and knee caps should be directly positioned over the toes of your bowling shoes

 in front of your bowling shoulder and as closely to your body as is comfortable.
 The closer the ball is to your body, the more relaxed are your arm muscles.
-Muscles of your bowling arm need to be as tension free as possible so the tempo of your swing will be unimpaired, consistent, and the ball can swing freely along a desired path aligned to your target down the lane.
+Muscles of your bowling arm need to be as tension free as possible so the tempo of your swing will be unimpaired, consistent, and the ball can swing freely along a desired path aligned to your target down the lane.3.

 Keep your head steady with the chin at or above shoulder level for balance and stability throughout your approach.
 Fix your eyes on your target.
 Keep your upper body as motionless as possible during your approach.
+5.

 Avoid unnecessary upper-body elevation changes, either upward, downward, forward, or back, during the approach and the release.
 6.

 Keep your non-bowling arm fully extended along the line created by your shoulders and about waist height throughout your approach, release, and follow through motions.

 As in any sport, good balance leads to good results.
 Your chances for error increase when you introduce unneeded body movement during your approach.
 Ideally, only your legs and your bowling arm should be moving during your approach.
 Maintaining good balance will help you improve accuracy and your bowling scores.

 While you are here at our site, please take some time to examine our extensive list of bowling products and kindly be reminded that our discounted prices are available with free shipping, free insurance, and with no hidden handling charges on every item at bowlingball.com